-Maintaining flexibility through regular stretching is critical to muscular-skeletal health.
-As a Nurse Practitioner who has practiced Worker’s Compensation Orthopaedics for nearly 20 years, I see how loss of flexibility creates the foundation for a multitude of injuries.
+Maintaining flexibility and strength through regular stretching and weight training is critical to muscular-skeletal health.
+As a Nurse Practitioner who has practiced Worker’s Compensation Orthopaedics for nearly 20 years, I see how loss of flexibility and strength creates the foundation for a multitude of injuries.
 Imagine the analogy of a dry, stiff tree in a wind storm, whipping side to side.
 Now imagine a supple, strong and flexible tree in the same wind storm.
 Which one would you rather be?
 Now imagine the body during activities of daily life, during repetitive actions or during a basic slip and fall.
 When muscles and joints are able to sustain expected or unexpected movements, there is a dramatic reduction in the risk of injury.
-Other benefits of stretching include:
+A few other benefits of physical training include:

 - Improved muscle length and health